BillNace/18341_P4_Assertions/README.md

 $finish;
 ```

+During each phase, a different calculator model is used, with the potential
-Each phase inserts a different fault (or faults) into the calculator.
+for a different fault (or faults).
 Task **runTestbench** is called with the phase number as an argument which
 you could use in $display commands, etc.  You really shouldn't use this
 phase number for much else.
 You must not have a bunch of tests that are